Akshay-Vallam/Data-Warehouse-Part-1/README.md

 This is a 2 part project which demonstrates a comprehensive data warehousing (Part 1) and analytics solution (Part 2), from building a data warehouse to generating actionable insights.

+The Data Warehouse (Part 1) of the Data Warehouse and Analytics project includes a comprehensive collection of SQL scripts to create a centralized repository, collect, store, and analyze data from various sources.
+It also includes planning, gathering requirements, designing data models, and implementing the ETL (Extract, Transform, Load) process to provide clean, structured data for reporting and decision-making.

+This repository contains SQL queries developed to assist data engineers to efficiently collect, transform, and store data from diverse sources.
+It involves creating scalable ETL pipelines, optimizing data models, and ensuring data quality and integrity for seamless analysis.

 ![Modern Data Stack Warehouse](docs/Modern-Data-Stack-Warehouse.png) *Image Credit: spauldingridge.com*